 |Ritz Carlton||Kapalua||1992||463||669-6200||Elegant luxury, poor location|

-Weather in the resort areas of Maui (Wailea and Kaanapali) is warm all year round.
-Winter high around 81; low around 64; ocean water 75.
+The weather in the resort areas of Maui (Wailea and Kaanapali) is warm all year round and tends to be drier on these sides of the island.
+Winter average highs are around 81; lows around 64; ocean water 75.
 Summer high about 88, low about 69, ocean water 79.
 The most rain is in December and January, while the least rain is in June through September.
 When it rains in the resort areas of Maui, it sometimes only lasts 15 minutes, though it can rain all day in the winter.
 However, the weather can be completely different on another section of the same island: each island has a windward side that gets most of the rain.
 On the chance that you might get a rainy day, you could bring a small umbrella or light raincoat.
 Call 866-944-5025 for Maui weather.
-If it is raining in your hotel area on Kaanapali Beach and you want to find a sunny beach, try going to Kamaole Sands III Beach in the south part of Kihei, where it rains much less.
-If it is raining even in Kihei and Wailea, go further south to Big Beach (Makena Beach Park) www.mauihawaii.org/sights/big-beach-makena , where it practically never rains.
+If it is raining in your hotel area on Kaanapali Beach and you want to find a sunny beach, try going to Kamaole III Beach in the south part of Kihei, where it rains much less.
+If it is raining even in Kihei and Wailea, go further south to Big Beach (Makena Beach Park), where it practically never rains.
 (Notice the cactuses beside the road.)

 DRESS (WHAT TO WEAR):

 The dress on Maui is very informal.
 With so many activities and adventures to have, beach casual is the average dress for daytime activities.
 Resort casual is perfect for restaurants and nightlife.
 Guys do not need a tie or jacket in even the fanciest restaurants (but slacks and a shirt with a collar are nice to have).

 When booking your own tour & activity reservations, you’ll get the best price and ensure early booking by reserving with Activity Authority.